codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 OK
 ```

-When `MULTI` is called, the server:
+When a client uses `MULTI`, the server:
 1. Marks the connection as being inside a transaction
 2. Returns `OK` as a simple string